nuwanwp/Certification/Manage Azure identities and governance.md

 -  Manage B2B collaboration is inviting guest users to partificate with Entra Id. users is typically set to "guest"

 # Self service password reset
 - Rquire p1 or p2 license
 - onoprem write back to their AD
 - Password reset policy can be assigned to all users or groups or selected users

 # Entra ID monitoring
-- View:
- 1. Monitoring Reader
- 2. Log Analytics Reader
+- View: Monitoring Reader / Log Analytics Reader roles required

- - View and modify settings:
+- View and modify settings: Monitoring Contributor/ Log Analytics Contributor
-  1. Monitoring Contributor
-  2. Log Analytics Contributor

-- Read:
-1. Reports Reader
-2. Security Reader
-3. Global Reader
+- Read: Reports Reader / Security Reader / Global Reader

--Update:
-1. Security Administrator
+- Update: Security Administrator

-## RBAC
+# RBAC
 - Can assign permission on subscription level, resource group level or resource it self
 - Data actions means what we can perform on data within a resource
 - Once a user is restored, licenses that were assigned to the user at the time of deletion are also restored